prisma/specs/lift/Readme.md

 ### `prisma2 lift up`

-Applies the migrations against the datasources
+Applies the migrations against the datasources.
+The following example shows how renaming a field, adding a model and removing a model would look:

 ```
 Applying your changes: